KJSDR/wowtodo/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/yourusername/todolist-addon/releases).
-2. Extract the files into your World of Warcraft `AddOns` folder, typically located at:
+1. Extract the files into your World of Warcraft `AddOns` folder, typically located at:
-3. Launch World of Warcraft and enable the ToDo List Addon in the AddOns menu.
+2. Launch World of Warcraft and enable the ToDo List Addon in the AddOns menu.

 ## Usage